Baltimore Police Department: 2016 Justice Department report

 In 2016, the United States Justice Department issued a 163-page report which "condemned many long-standing discriminatory enforcement practices by Baltimore police that allowed for illegal searches, arrests and stops of African Americans for minor offenses."
 The highly critical report also chastised the department's "zero tolerance" and "broken windows" policing, and found that the department's practices "regularly discriminated against black residents in poor communities".

 In April 2017, U.S. District Judge James K. Bredar approved a consent decree signed by the Baltimore Police Department and former acting U.S. Assistant Attorney General Vanita Gupta, rejecting an objection by new U.S. Attorney General Jeff Sessions.

-2017 racketeering indictment

-All eight members of the Gun Trace Task Force were accused in a federal racketeering indictment.
-The eight officers—Daniel Hersl, Evodio Hendrix, Jemell Rayam, Marcus Taylor, Maurice Ward, Momodu Gondo, Thomas Allers and Wayne Jenkins—were accused of shaking down citizens for money and pocketing it, lying to investigators, filing false court paperwork, and making fraudulent overtime claims.
-The amount stolen from citizens ranged from $200 to $200,000.
-The probe began when the Drug Enforcement Administration started looking into the officers while investigating a drug organization and later involved the FBI.
-The officers were summoned by internal affairs on the morning of Wednesday, March 1, 2017, and arrested.
-All eight officers were convicted, and received sentences ranging from 7 to 25 years.
-The indictment was portrayed on the HBO series We Own This City, which serves as David Simon's spiritual successor to The Wire, another show that follows Baltimore police officers.

 Aerial surveillance

 In 2016, continuous aerial surveillance was disclosed.
 The program had private funding from John D. Arnold, and was contracted to Persistent Surveillance Systems Inc.

 Allegations of witness coaching

 Attorney Susan Simpson, working with the Undisclosed podcast, investigated the 2001 murder conviction of Adnan Syed for the 1999 killing of Hae Min Lee.
 She found that during a Baltimore police interview of witness Jay Wilds, when Wilds didn't know what to say a tapping sound would be heard, after which Wilds suddenly knew what to say.
 The podcast said that this tapping was detectives showing Wilds what they thought was the correct answer.
 Wilds himself later said that he was coached to say that he first saw the victim's body at a certain Best Buy.